LorenData/ECGrid-API/README.md

 Loren Data Launch API Updates for version 4.x - Find out about the latest enhancements here: https://ecgrid.freshdesk.com/support/solutions/articles/6000247116-ecgrid-api-updates-4-x

-_Take control of EDI and B2B Document exchange with our library of API's._
+_Take control of EDI and B2B Document exchange with our library of APIs._

 ECGrid's API's allow companies, service providers, solutions integrators and ISV's to extend their B2B capabilities using modern skills and cloud native tools.